-Last night we lit candles on the first of the eight days of the jewish festival of Hanukkah.
-And I found myself recalling a very moving moment almost twenty years ago when I lit Hanukkah candles with Mikhail Gorbachev, last president of the USSR, the former Soviet Union.
+Last night we lit candles on the first of the eight days of the jewish festival of Chanukah.
+And I found myself recalling a very moving moment almost twenty years ago when I lit Chanukah candles with Mikhail Gorbachev, last president of the USSR, the former Soviet Union.

 It was only after we’d completed the ceremony that he asked, through his interpreter, what was the significance of what we’d just done.
 So I told him the story of how, two centuries before the birth of Christianity, Jews in the land of Israel had been deprived of their religious rights.